College Decisions: What Is Rolling Admission?

 Rolling admission means that a college or university reviews applications continually, so you can expect to get a decision faster.
 Learn more about this type of college decision.

-There are different types of college applications, and each one has specific deadlines and decision requirements.
+Schools use different types of college applications, and each one has specific deadlines and decision requirements.
 With regular decision, for example, colleges and universities set a deadline—usually sometime between January and February—before they start reviewing applications and begin making decisions about who to admit.
-This applies to incoming first-year students, transfer students, and those interested in pursuing a second bachelor’s degree.
+This applies to incoming first-year students, transfer students, and those interested in pursuing a second bachelor’s degree

 That’s not the case with rolling admission.
 Rather than wait to receive all student applications, a college’s admissions committee will review applications on an ongoing basis.
-In this article, we’ll go into more detail about how rolling admission works, how to determine whether a college offers rolling admission, and whether it’s the right way to apply for you.
+Explore how rolling admission works, how to determine whether a college offers rolling admission, and whether it’s the right way to apply for you.

 Learn more: Applying to College: Your Step-by-Step Guide